sw-3/academic-credentialing/README.md

 You should see output for fetching the 3 deployed contracts, followed by "Registering 2 schools..."
 Note the account addresses of the 2 schools; these are the 2 school accounts which can issue transcripts and diplomas to other accounts.

 4. You can add the Hardhat network (chainId 31337) to your Metamask wallet, and import the 2 school account addresses to use them.
+You can import additional Hardhat accounts into Metamask to act as student wallets.

 ## Launch The Front End
 In a 3rd terminal window:  Enter `npm run start`.<br />